 So, I’m okay with it.
-If the league gives its blessing and a team can generate some good revenue for a jersey sponsorship, then go ahead and do it.
+If a league gives its blessing and a team can generate some good revenue for a uniform sponsorship, then go ahead and do it.
 But teams owe it to sponsors – even misguided ones – to ensure they do something meaningful with it.
 Paying the big bucks for sponsorship that’s substantial enough to include a logo on the jersey makes no sense at all if the sponsor then winds the clock back twenty years and starts counting media impressions, rather than using that hefty sponsorship as a platform for leveraging real results against marketing objectives.

-In a perfect world, logos wouldn’t play a big part in sponsorship’s perceived value and sponsorship seekers would never sell their fans out to sponsors, but until we get there, I believe logos on jerseys is by far the lesser of the evils.
+In a perfect world, logos wouldn’t play a big part in sponsorship’s perceived value, and rightsholders and media would never sell the fans out to sponsors, but until we get there, I believe logos on jerseys is by far the lesser of the evils.